GICSAFePhD/RailML/Layouts/Example_6/Readme.md

 Route 4 was created because RNA added signal T08 to protect the end of the line in section ne41, and it's generating a route between T08 and S37.

-Route 8 was created because RNA added signal L11 to protect the end of the line in section ne01, and it's generating a route between J18 and L11.

-Route 15 was created because RNA added signal B26 to protect the branch of Sw02 and the curve in this zone (CDL zone) in section ne04, and it's generating a route between B26 and C21.
+Route 14 was created because RNA added signal B26 to protect the branch of Sw02 and the curve in this zone (CDL zone) in section ne04, and it's generating a route between B26 and C21.

-Route 19 was created because RNA added signal J13 to protect the the other side of the rail joint in section ne11 (CDL zone), and it's generating a route between S33 and J13.
+Route 18 was created because RNA added signal J13 to protect the the other side of the rail joint in section ne11 (CDL zone), and it's generating a route between S33 and J13.

-Route 21 was created because RNA added signal T09 the end of the line in section ne42, and it's generating a route between B36 and T09.
+Route 20 was created because RNA added signal T09 the end of the line in section ne42, and it's generating a route between B36 and T09.

 These elements (end of the lines, rail joints and CDL zones) were not full protected in the original interlocking table.